timefrancesco/touchboard/README.md

 #### How to use Interceptor
 1) Install the [Interception](https://github.com/oblitum/Interception/releases/latest) drivers, I would recommend to [read this page](http://www.oblita.com/interception.html) to better understand how they works
+1a) Open an administrator command prompt
+1b) Browse to the folder where you unzipped the interception drivers
+1b) Run `install-interception.exe /install`
 2) Restart your computer
 3) Extract and run the TouchBoard Helper, be sure to run the proper version for your operating system (x86 or x64)
 4) Tick the checkbox "Use Interceptor"
+5) Press any key on your real keyboard

 It should work but I cannot guarantee it 100%, it depends on your operating system and hardware.